bangbangcon/west/content/Conduct.md

 # Code of conduct

+**!!Con West's Code of Conduct committee has compiled a [transparency report](/conduct-transparency) for reported incidents in 2020.**

 We value the participation of each member of the !!Con West community and want all attendees to have an enjoyable and fulfilling experience.
 Accordingly, all attendees are expected to show respect and courtesy to other attendees